innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

 ## Macros and Utilities
 Excel_Macro_readme.md: Explains how to use Excel macros in the conversion process.\
-InfoSewer_InfoSWMM_VBA_DBF_CSV_Conversion.xlsm: Excel workbook with VBA macros for converting InfoSewer and InfoSWMM data to DBF and CSV formats.\
+InfoSewer_InfoSWMM_VBA_DBF_CSV_Conversion.xlsm: Excel workbook with VBA macros for converting InfoSewer and InfoSWMM data to DBF and CSV formats.

-SQL Scripts for Node and Link Attributes\
+SQL Scripts for Node and Link Attributes:\
-SET Node Type = Break.sql: Sets node type to 'Break'.\
+SET Node Type = Break.sql: Sets node type to 'Break'\
-Set node_id = subcatchment_id.sql: Matches node_id with subcatchment_id.\
+Set node_id = subcatchment_id.sql: Matches node_id with subcatchment_id\
-SET node_type = 'Outfall'.sql: Sets node type to 'Outfall'.\
+SET node_type = 'Outfall'.sql: Sets node type to 'Outfall'\
-SQL number_of_barrels.sql: Calculates and sets the number of barrels for pipes.\
+SQL number_of_barrels.sql: Calculates and sets the number of barrels for pipes\
-SQL Area from InfoSewer.sql: Retrieves area information from InfoSewer.\
+SQL Area from InfoSewer.sql: Retrieves area information from InfoSewer\
-SQL Inverts.sql: Manages invert levels of nodes.\
+SQL Inverts.sql: Manages invert levels of nodes\
-SQL Set ground_level = chamber_roof.sql: Sets the ground level based on the chamber roof.\
+SQL Set ground_level = chamber_roof.sql: Sets the ground level based on the chamber roof\
-SQL_Find_Pumps.sql: Identifies pumps in the model.\
+SQL_Find_Pumps.sql: Identifies pumps in the model\
-SQL_FM_Roughness.sql: Sets the roughness coefficients.\
+SQL_FM_Roughness.sql: Sets the roughness coefficients\
-SQL_InfoSewer_Manhole_Area.sql: Sets or calculates the manhole areas.\
+SQL_InfoSewer_Manhole_Area.sql: Sets or calculates the manhole areas\
-SQL_Make_Subcatchments.sql: Creates subcatchments in the model.\
+SQL_Make_Subcatchments.sql: Creates subcatchments in the model\
-SQL_Population_Flow.sql: Sets or calculates flow rates based on population data.\
+SQL_Population_Flow.sql: Sets or calculates flow rates based on population data\
-SQL_Pump_On_Off.sql: Sets the on and off levels for pumps.\
+SQL_Pump_On_Off.sql: Sets the on and off levels for pumps\
-SQL_WW.sql: Related to wet  well attributes.
+SQL_WW.sql: Related to wet well attributes

 ![Alt text](image-5.png)